 - Wire-wrapped ornament: Start this one by soaking the moss.
-Once moistened, squeeze out excess water and wrap a strip of it generously around bottom of the cutting or trimmed root of a succulent.
+Once moistened, squeeze out excess water and wrap a strip of it generously around the bottom of the cutting or trimmed root of a succulent.
 Start under the leaves, continuing to wrap moss to the bottom, about 2 inches (5 cm.) down.
 Wrap with floral wire around the moss-covered bottom.
-Twist wire securely around the moss, first going down then wrapping your way back up.
-Insert hanger into moss.
+Twist wire securely around the moss, first going down and then wrapping your way back up.
+Insert the hanger into moss.

 - Succulent on casing: Choose casings that will hold a small succulent or cutting and remain light enough to hang from a tree branch.
-Fill bottom of casing with a few spoons of succulent soil.
-Spray soil with artificial snow.
+Fill the bottom of the casing with a few spoons of succulent soil.
+Spray the soil with artificial snow.
 Insert a small, reddish succulent or cutting into soil, facing forward (laying down is good for some cuttings).
-You can prop up slightly with a small stone.
+You can prop it up slightly with a small stone.
 Angelina or Dragon’s Blood sedums, one or both together, look great for this display.

 - Wine cork ornament: Use a drill or Exacto knife to cut a hole into part of the cork.
 Add some moss and inset a succulent cutting.
 Attach a hanger.
 Air plants work great for this one.

 Twist floral wire pieces together and make a curved hook on top.
 Attach to ornaments so they will hang from the tree or anywhere else you choose to use them.
 You may also buy sets of decorative hooks.

 You might add ribbon, twine, small balls, or pinecones along with other miniature Christmas figures or pieces inside the casing.
 Don’t overcrowd though, simple looks best.